skulpt/skulpt/lists.rst

     #.
 Remove True from the list using ``pop`` and ``index``.

+    .. actex:: ex_8_3

 #.
 Create a list containing 100 random integers between 0 and 1000 (use iteration, append, and the random module).
 Write a function called ``average`` that will take the list as a parameter and return the average.

+    .. actex:: ex_8_4

 #.
 Write a Python function that will take a the list of integers from the previous problem and return the maximum value.
 (Note: there is a builtin function named ``max`` but pretend you cannot use it.)

+    .. actex:: ex_8_5

+#.
+Write a function to count how many odd numbers are in a list.

+    .. actex:: ex_8_6

+#.
+Sum up all the even numbers in a list.

+    .. actex:: ex_8_7

+#.
+Sum up all the negative numbers in a list.

+    .. actex:: ex_8_8

+#.
+Count how many words in a list have length 5.

+    .. actex:: ex_8_9

+#.
+Sum all the elements in a list up to but not including the first even number.

+    .. actex:: ex_8_10

+#.
+Count how many words occur in a list up to and including the first occurrence of the word "sam".

+    .. actex:: ex_8_11

 #.
 Although Python provides us with many list methods, it is good practice and very instructive to think about how they are implemented.
 Implement a Python function that works like the following: